tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 .. figure:: figures/epc-data-flow-dl.*
    :align: center

-   Data flow in the dowlink between the internet and the UE
+   Data flow in the downlink between the internet and the UE

 To begin with, we consider the case of the downlink, which is depicted in Figure :ref:`fig-epc-data-flow-dl`.